LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/November /week-of-november-5th.md

 * Off Hours

 The new sorting algorithm no longer sorts by ettr.
 Manual ettr and off hours which were part of ettr calculator will not affect the queue prioritization sorting algorithm.

+**Enablement:** Please contact your LivePerson account team to enable this feature.